Yamaha YZ450F 12-Month Review | Bike Reviews

-My dad claims that the YZ-F is the first bike I’ve brought into our workshop that I haven’t pulled apart and fiddled with for hours every week to try and find better settings – I just never felt like I needed to.
+My dad claims that the Yamaha YZ450F is the first bike I’ve brought into our workshop that I haven’t pulled apart and fiddled with for hours every week to try and find better settings – I just never felt like I needed to.

-The YZ-F has good, reliable suspension from standard and the engine packs some serious horsepower.
+The Yamaha YZ450F has good, reliable suspension from standard and the engine packs some serious horsepower.
 It has been a fantastic bike to live with.

 The engine has some serious low-rev grunt.
 It’s like a diesel tractor.
 It will just chug away and pull through anything you can throw at it.
 And then the other side to the story is the engine will still rev hard and produce strong power right to the rev limiter.